What is Slack Enterprise Grid?

 Use the Organisation directory to find anyone on Slack in your org.
-Read Find members in the directory for more information. 📇
+Read Find members in the directory for more. 📇

 Send a direct message to anyone on Slack

 You can direct message (or group DM) anyone in your org.
-Even if you’re active in multiple workspaces, your DMs are consolidated into a single view, making it easier to keep track of your conversation history.
+Even if you're on multiple workspaces, your DMs are consolidated into a single view, making it easier to keep track of your conversation history.

 Search across all workspaces

-You’ll never have to remember what workspace you saw that file or message in again!
-Conduct a search from any workspace in Enterprise Grid and it’ll check all workspaces you’re a member of.
+You'll never have to remember what workspace you saw that file or message in again!
+Conduct a search from any workspace on Enterprise Grid, and it'll check all the workspaces that you're in.